DaddyMoe/coding-test/README.md

 # coding-test

+Please spend nothing more than 2 hours on this test.

 ## Test Brief:

 In this coding test, you must develop a small backend system using Java 8/11 that serves a hypothetical online bookstore.
 The system will have two types of users, customers and administrators.